twbarber/bing-image-grabber/README.md

 [![Build Status](https://travis-ci.org/twbarber/jig.svg?branch=master)](https://travis-ci.org/twbarber/jig)

-**Version:** 0.1
+**Version:** 0.1-ALPHA

-The Java Image Grabber library lets the user download images from Microsoft's Bing search engine.
+The Java Image Grabber library lets the user download images en masse with the help of Microsoft's Bing search engine.
 Users have the option to provide parameters, or use default configuration values.

 **Using JIG**